David Shelley: Illness and death

-In February, 2014, David Shelley had surgery to remove the cancer and he undertook a strict regime of treatment.
+In February, 2014, Shelley had surgery to remove the cancer and he undertook a strict regime of treatment.
 By March he had recovered enough to resume performing with Bluestone, often with Jimmy Powers, Billy Vazquez or Drew Preston on guitar.
-In addition to packing South Florida venues as the main attraction, David hosted open jams, participated in benefits for others, produced recording sessions and cut tracks with friends during this time.
+In addition to packing South Florida venues as the main attraction, Shelley hosted open jams, participated in benefits for others, produced recording sessions and cut tracks with friends during this time.

 In August, the band appeared at the Trois-Rivieres en Blues Fest in Quebec, Canada and in October, Shelley joined Warren Haynes and Gov't Mule on stage during their Miami concert encore.
-David Shelley & Bluestone was nominated for the 2014 British Blues Awards as Best Overseas Artist.
-Although the label's offer had been rescinded, a tour of Europe (where travelling artist Albert Castiglia related there was a demand for Shelley) was being booked for May 2015, but in January, David's cancer was found to have returned.
+David Shelley and Bluestone was nominated for the 2014 British Blues Awards as Best Overseas Artist.
+Although the label's offer had been rescinded, a tour of Europe (where travelling artist Albert Castiglia related there was a demand for Shelley) was being booked for May 2015, but in January, Shelley's cancer was found to have returned.

-David Shelley & Bluestone performed Sunday, January 15, 2015 at The Funky Biscuit in Boca Raton, Florida.
+David Shelley and Bluestone performed on January 15, 2015, at The Funky Biscuit in Boca Raton, Florida.
 It would be their last show together.
 Fans wore shirts with the "S" logo of Superman to show support for the artist, referencing the Shelley-Noonan song "When I Was Your Superman" from Trick Bag.
 Bluestone would fulfill a few remaining dates with Jeffrey James Harris on vocals and guitar.

 Shelley went to California and began treatment in February.
 A GoFundMe page was set-up to help with Shelley's medical expenses and raised over $30,000 in a few days.
 Shelley returned to home hospice care in Florida where he died August 10, 2015.
 On Sunday, August 23, 2015, David Shelley's ashes were spread on the ocean off Fort Lauderdale beach, attended by a paddle out memorial for the surfer by his family, friends and fans.